°1967, Newport Beach, California

 2005

-Looking at words: the Formal Presence of Text in Modern and Contemporary works on Paper, Andrea Rosen Gallery, New York City, New York
+Looking at words: the Formal Presence of Text in Modern and Contemporary works on Paper, Andrea Rosen Gallery, New York, New York

-Monuments for the USA, White Columns, New York City, New York
+Monuments for the USA, White Columns, New York, New York

 Gallery Artists, Marc Foxx, Los Angeles, California